getodk/docs/docs/entity-cheat-sheet.rst

     hh
     num

-.. comment
-   add an og image like this :og:image: https://docs.getodk.org/_static/img/tutorial-first-form.png

 Entity Cheat Sheet
 =================================

-This page provides a quick reference for how to design forms in :doc:`XLSForm </tutorial-first-form/>` for ODK that use, create, and update Entities.
+This page provides a quick reference for how to design forms in :doc:`XLSForm </tutorial-first-form/>` for ODK that use, create, and update :doc:`Entities </entities-intro/>`.

 Creating and Updating Entity Data
 ---------------------------------

-When you are designing your form, you can specify how transform submissions into entities.
-(Learn more about entities :doc:`here </entities-intro/>`.)
+When you are designing your form, you can specify how Entities should be created from submissions.

-To make a form that creates or updates entities, there are two places to make changes in your form: the ``survey`` sheet and the ``entities`` sheet.
+To make a form that creates or updates Entities, there are two places to make changes in your form: the ``survey`` sheet and the ``entities`` sheet.

 Survey Sheet